Xilinx/Vitis-AI/dsa/WAA-TRD/README.md

 ## 1 Introduction

-WAA-TRD demonstrates integration of pre/post processing accelerator with DPU(Deep Neural Network DNN accelerator) for Embedded or cloud platform.
+WAA-TRD demonstrates integration of pre/post processing accelerator with DPU(Deep Neural Network DNN accelerator) for Embedded and cloud platform.
 The pre/post processing accelerator is implemented using Xilinx® [Vitis Vision library](https://github.com/Xilinx/Vitis_Libraries/tree/master/vision) functions.
 WAA-TRD provides examples for integrating different pre processing involved in the object classification & detection networks with DPU.

 There are two flows being provided
 1. Build : Both the pre-processing accelerator and DPU are built from sources.
 This flow uses DPU-TRD’s make flows.